jjf3/mediacore/README.md

 - Emby: http://your-nas-ip:8096/

 ## Configuration
-See the Configuration Guide for detailed setup instructions.

 Below you'll find detailed setup guides for each component of the MediaCore system:

 | Component | Description | Status | Documentation |